mikedep333/duckpan-vagrant/README.md

 9. Run `vagrant up`

 The box takes some time to stand up.
 As the duckpan-install script runs, you won't see any output for about 20 minutes.
 Refer to [Troubleshooting](#Troubleshooting) for more info.

+### Finish creating the DuckDuckHack VM

+These steps only need to be followed if you wish to create a new version of the DuckDuckHack VM that others can download and use.
+The end result will be 2 .OVF files; one for VirtualBox, and one for VMware.
+These steps assume tht you are running Vagrant with VirtualBox

+1. Follow manual-disk-shrink-steps.txt

+2. Follow manual-virtualbox-steps.txt

+3. Follow manual-vmware-steps.txt

 ### Usage